CristinaRuth/cristina-ruth/src/pages/posts/4-steps-to-grow-your-people-skills.md

 ### 6 years ago
 * I would rather code all day than to talk with people.
 * I focused on myself and only worked people if I had to.
-* I pretended I was busy with my phone or something else when I find myself in an elevator with a stranger.
+* I pretended I was busy with my phone or something else when I found myself in an elevator with a stranger.
 * I clammed up when speaking in front of a lot of people.

 ### Today